 Known for his versatility, Henry has been lauded for both his hard news reports and for his lighter stories.
 In October 2017, he reported from Las Vegas to cover the worst mass shooting in modern history.
 He was one of the only television reporters allowed to visit and report from “the most bombed place on Earth,” the Nevada Test Site that was ground zero in America’s nuclear testing program.
 Henry’s report on security weaknesses on the backside of the Los Angeles Airport prompted the City Council to hire expert security consultants from Israel to assess and fix the problems.
 To expose the plight of domestic violence victims, Henry was the only reporter ever to be allowed into the secret Good Shepard Shelter and granted interviews with residents and managing staff.

 Henry began his career in broadcasting in 1966 at KHVH-TV in Honolulu, where he was a reporter and anchor.
-He also worked for NBC affiliate KENI-TV in Anchorage, Alaska. ding NBC affiliate WMAQ-TV in Chicago.
+He also worked for NBC affiliate KENI-TV in Anchorage, Alaska and NBC affiliate WMAQ-TV in Chicago.
 While there, he produced and hosted an on-air show titled, Your Army Neighbor, a community program featuring members of the military.

 In addition to his work in local news, Henry was the executive producer and host of the Emmy award-winning "Travel Café,” a half-hour program that examines interesting places, cultures and cuisines.
 From 1984 to 1991, Henry was the host and producer of the popular travel magazine program, “Eye on L.A.”
 He has visited virtually every continent in the world as host of these programs.

 Henry has won dozens of awards and honors for his work as an anchor, host, reporter, director and producer.
-These include Los Angeles Area Emmys, Golden Mikes, Los Angeles Press Club Awards and a national Cable Ace Award for Best Host of a Series.
+He received a Lifetime Achievement Award from the Television and Radio News Association and other awards include Los Angeles Area Emmys, Golden Mikes, Los Angeles Press Club Awards and a national Cable Ace Award for Best Host of a Series.
 His feature series “Rock ‘N Roll Treasure,” which highlighted an insider’s treasure trove of never before seen photos and memorabilia of rock icons landed Henry a Golden Mike, Los Angeles Press Club Award and Los Angeles Emmy nomination.
 Henry’s 2009 body of work earned him the Los Angeles Emmy Award for Outstanding Feature Reporting, which he received from the Academy of Television Arts and Sciences in 2010.

 Henry volunteers for many charitable causes in the greater Los Angeles area.
 He is a licensed pilot and enjoys flying in his free time.
 A native of Los Angeles, Henry is married and has four children.